bradymholt/geekytidbits.com/_posts/2016/2016-01-20-performance-tuning-postgres.md

   - Avoid function calls in WHERE clause
   - Avoid large IN() statements
 - JOINs
   - When joining tables, try to use a simple equality statement in the ON clause (i.e. `a.id = b.person_id`).
-Doing so allows more efficient join techniques to be used (i.e. Hash Join rather than Nested Look Join).
+Doing so allows more efficient join techniques to be used (i.e. Hash Join rather than Nested Look Join)
-  - Convert subqueries to JOIN statements when possible as this usually allows the optimizer to understand the intent and possibly chose a better plan.
+  - Convert subqueries to JOIN statements when possible as this usually allows the optimizer to understand the intent and possibly chose a better plan
   - Use JOINs properly: Are you using GROUP BY or DISTINCT just because you are getting duplicate results?
-This usually indicates improper JOIN usage and may result in a higher costs.
+This usually indicates improper JOIN usage and may result in a higher costs
   - If the execution plan is using a Hash Join it can be very slow if table size estimates are wrong.
-Therefore, make sure your table statistics are accurate by reviewing your [vacuuming strategy](http://www.postgresql.org/docs/current/static/routine-vacuuming.html).
+Therefore, make sure your table statistics are accurate by reviewing your [vacuuming strategy](http://www.postgresql.org/docs/current/static/routine-vacuuming.html)
-  - Avoid [correlated subqueries](https://en.wikipedia.org/wiki/Correlated_subquery) where possible; they can significantly increase query cost.
+  - Avoid [correlated subqueries](https://en.wikipedia.org/wiki/Correlated_subquery) where possible; they can significantly increase query cost
-  - Use [EXISTS](http://www.postgresql.org/docs/current/static/functions-subquery.html) when checking for existence of rows based on criterion because it "short-circuits" (stops processing when it finds at least one match).
+  - Use [EXISTS](http://www.postgresql.org/docs/current/static/functions-subquery.html) when checking for existence of rows based on criterion because it "short-circuits" (stops processing when it finds at least one match)
 - General guidelines
   - Do more with less; CPU is faster than I/O
-  - Utilize [Common Table Expressions](http://www.postgresql.org/docs/current/static/queries-with.html) and temporary tables when you need to run chained queries.
+  - Utilize [Common Table Expressions](http://www.postgresql.org/docs/current/static/queries-with.html) and temporary tables when you need to run chained queries
   - Avoid LOOP statements and prefer SET operations
   - Avoid COUNT(*) as PostgresSQL does table scans for this ([versions <= 9.1 only](https://wiki.postgresql.org/wiki/FAQ#Why_is_.22SELECT_count.28.2A.29_FROM_bigtable.3B.22_slow.3F))
   - Avoid ORDER BY, DISTINCT, GROUP BY, UNION when possible because these cause high startup costs
+  - Look for a large variance between estimated rows and actual rows in the `EXPLAIN` statement.
+If the count is very different, the table statistics could be outdated and PostgreSQL is estimating cost using inaccurate statistics.
+For example: `Limit  (cost=282.37..302.01 rows=93 width=22) (actual time=34.35..49.59 rows=2203 loops=1)`.
+The estimated row count was 93 and the actual was 2,203.
+Therefore, it is likely making a bad plan decision.
+You should review your [vacuuming strategy](http://www.postgresql.org/docs/current/static/routine-vacuuming.html) and ensure `ANALYZE` is being run frequently enough.